arkency/posts/posts/2014-08-18-concurrent-patterns-in-rubymotion.md

 > Unlike the mainstream Ruby implementation, [race conditions](http://en.wikipedia.org/wiki/Race_condition#Computing) are possible in RubyMotion, since there is no [Global Interpreter Lock](http://en.wikipedia.org/wiki/Global_Interpreter_Lock) (GIL) to prohibit threads from running concurrently.
 You must be careful to secure concurrent access to shared resources.

+Although it's a quotation from official documentation, we experienced that despite of using GIL, we still can fall into race condition.

 So before any work with concurrency in RubyMotion, beware of accessing shared resources without preventing them from race condition.

 ## GCD